-FloodSax® is a self-absorbing, eco friendly and reusable alternative sandbag.
+FloodSax® is a self-absorbing, eco friendly and space-saving alternative sandbag.
 Designed to help protect your property against water damage.
 When the water comes into contact with the bag it changes from being as light as a pillowcase (200g/7oz) to as heavy and secure as a sandbag (20kg/44lbs) within minutes

 What are they made of?